-(i.)
-In the Old-Testament times the prophets, priests, Levites, and all those who attended more immediately the service of God, and at the altar under the law, were allowed to marry.
-Abraham, who was a prophet and priest in his own house, did not take Sarah to be his wife without God's allowance; otherwise, surely, God would not have so signally owned his marriage, as to make promise of the Blessed Seed unto him hereby.
-Rebekah was a wife of God's choosing for Isaac.
-God never blamed Moses, that great prophet, for marrying Zipporah; neither was Aaron faulty because he had his wife and children.
-Isaiah, that evangelical prophet, was married, and had children too, in the time of his prophecy; which the scripture, in the recording of it, doth not impute to him for any iniquity.
-The priests and Levites generally did marry; and, however some of them are reproved in scripture for divers sins, yet matrimony is never in the least charged upon them for any crime.
-If then such whose office and employment under the law was to administer about holy things, did marry, and might do it without any sin against God; by parity of reason, ministers and all those of the clergy who administer about holy things in the times of the gospel, have allowance and liberty, without any offence to God, to make use of marriage. reply of the Papists is frivolous, and scarce worth mentioning. chief thing that they reply unto is, concerning the marriage of the priests and Levites; "who," they say, "had their courses to attend the service of the temple and altar, and that then they were to separate from their wives, which was at that time as if they had none: whereas the clergy now are to attend the service of God in their work continually, and therefore ought to abstain from marriage altogether."
-But, beside that they can never prove that the priests and Levites did separate from their wives in the time of their courses, what will they say unto the marriage of those priests and Levites who continually and daily did administer at the altar before the division of them into courses, namely, before the time of David?
+1. In the Old Testament times the Prophets, Priests, Levites, and all those which attended more immediately the service of God, and at the Altar under the Law, were allowed to marry.
+Abraham, who was a Prophet and Priest in his own house, did not take Sarah to be his Wise without God's allowance, otherwise surely God would not have so signally owned his Marriage, as to make promise of the blessed unto him hereby.
+Rebecca was a Wise of God's chusing for Isaac.
+God never blamed Moses, that great Prophet, for marrying Zipporah; neither was Aaron saulty because he had his Wise and Children.
+Isaiah, that Evangelical Prophet, was married, and had Children too in the time of his Prophecy, which the Scripture in the recording of it doth not impute to him for any iniquity.
+The Priests and Levites generally did marry; and however some of them are reproved in Scripture for divers fins, yet Matrimony is never in the least charged upon them for any crime.
+If then fuch, whose office and employment under the Law was to administer about holy things, did marry, and might do it without any fin against God: by parity of reason, Ministers and all those of the Clergy, who administer about holy things in the times of the Gospel, have allowance and liberty without any offence to God to make use of Marriage.
+The reply of the Papills is frivolous, and scarce worth mentioning: the chief thing that they reply unto, is concerning the Marriage of the Priests and Levites, who, they say, had their courses to attend the service of the Temple and Altar, and that then they were to separate from their Wives, which was at that time as if they had none: whereas the Clergy now are to attend the service of God in their work continually, and therefore ought to abstain from Marriage altogether.
+But besides that they can never prove that the Priests and Levites did separate from their Wives in the time of their courses; what will they say unto the Marriage of those Priests and Levites, who continually and daily did administer at the Altar before the division of them into courses, namely, before the time of David?

-(ii.)
-In the New-Testament times ministers have a plain and express allowance to marry, as will appear by two or three places of scripture.
+2. In the New Testament times Ministers have a plain and express allowance to marry, as will appear by two or three places of Scripture.